 “Equal pay for equal work” – the phrase has a nice ring to it.
 But like other unsound egalitarian ideas, this one hasn’t earned the hype.
 And the Trump administration recognizes as much.
-On August 29, the White House announced it was temporarily blocking an Obama-era rule from taking effect that would require businesses with at least 100 employees to report payroll data by sex to the Equal Employment Opportunity Commission.
+On August 29, the White House announced it was temporarily blocking an Obama-era rule from taking effect that would require businesses with at least 100 employees to report payroll data by sex to the Equal Employment Opportunity Commission (EEOC).
 Defending the move, the Office of Management and Budget noted that parts of the rule “lack practical utility, are unnecessarily burdensome, and do not adequately address privacy and confidentiality issues.”
-Supporters are outraged, and no more so than at President Trump’s daughter Ivanka, supposedly their ally.
+Supporters are outraged.
+Even President Trump’s daughter Ivanka is trying to find a politically acceptable substitute.
 Such critics, true to form, are overlooking some practical economic realities.

 The years since might not have yielded the results desired by advocates of mandatory gender pay equity, based on the principle of “comparable worth.”
-But it has not been for want of trying.
+But the outcome thus far has not been for want of trying.
 In 1994, during the first term of President Bill Clinton, congressional Democrats introduced the Fair Pay Act to address compensation disparities by sex.
 The bill did not pass.
 Three years later, in 1997, lawmakers sponsored the Paycheck Fairness Act.
-That legislation would have closed the ostensible loopholes in the Equal Pay Act, punish violators more severely, and ban employer retaliation against persons who discuss their wages/salaries with fellow employees.
+That legislation would have closed the ostensible loopholes in the Equal Pay Act, punished violators more severely, and banned employer retaliation against persons who discuss their wages/salaries with fellow employees.
 Though the measure has yet to become law, supporters have reintroduced it in every Congress since.

 Pay equity zealots hit a jackpot of sorts early in 2009 when Congress enacted the Lilly Ledbetter Fair Pay Act.
 The measure bore the name of an Alabama woman, a production supervisor at a Goodyear tire plant, who had filed a lawsuit with the EEOC pursuant to Title VII of the Civil Rights Act.
 That case, Ledbetter v.
 Goodyear Tire and Rubber, eventually made its way to the U.S. Supreme Court, which in 2007 ruled 5-4 that Ms. Ledbetter’s complaint had no standing because the allegedly discriminatory decisions by Goodyear regarding her compensation had been made more than 180 days prior to the date she had filed her suit.
 Feminist groups such as National Women’s Law Center and the National Partnership for Women & Families were livid, as no doubt were trophy-hunting plaintiffs’ attorneys seeking windfall payouts for clients based on effectively moot claims.
 Overturning the case now was a top priority for the Left.
 Lilly Ledbetter herself spoke at the 2008 Democratic Party National Convention in Denver.
 The following January saw sizable Democratic majorities taking over both houses of Congress.
-Lawmakers quickly introduced the Lilly Ledbetter Fair Pay Act.
-The Senate and House, respectively, passed the legislation on January 22 and January 27, 2009.
-Two days later, President Obama signed it.
-Contra the Supreme Court, the law stated that the statute of limitations for a lawsuit begins on the filing date.
+Lawmakers quickly introduced, and then passed, the Lilly Ledbetter Fair Pay Act.
+On January 29, President Obama signed the measure into law.
+Contra the Supreme Court, the Act stipulated that the statute of limitations for a lawsuit begins on the filing date.

-Lilly Ledbetter may not be quite the public figure she was back during 2008-09, but the pay equity debate has raged on.
-Rarely a month goes by without an organization somewhere in the country announcing that women are paid significantly less than men for the same work.
+Lilly Ledbetter may not be the public figure she was back during 2008-09, but the pay equity debate has raged on.
+Rarely a month goes by without some nonprofit organization announcing that women are paid significantly less than men for the same work.
 When the Equal Pay Act was enacted 54 years ago, supporters said that women received only 59 cents for every dollar paid to men for similar full-time, year-round work.
 The putative gap has narrowed by about half.
 A 2011 White House report, Women in America: Indicators of Social and Economic Well-Being, concluded that women made only 75 cents for every dollar that men make.
-In 2014, the Shriver Report placed the figure at 77 cents.
+In 2014, the Shriver Report, A Woman’s Nation Pushes Back from the Brink, placed the figure at 77 cents.
 The most recent (Spring 2017) report on comparable worth by the American Association of University Women, The Simple Truth about the Pay Gap, estimated the ratio at 80 cents per dollar.
 The coin of the realm these past several years appears to be 79 cents per dollar, a figure derived from research by the Economic Policy Institute and the Pew Research Center.

 The Obama administration, dissatisfied, decided to take action.
-In January 2016, the White House, citing the 79 cents figure, proposed a rule that would give the Equal Employment Opportunity Commission (EEOC) greater authority to take private-sector employers to task for paycheck discrimination.
-Starting in March 2018, companies with at least 100 employees would have to report more detailed salary data to the EEOC than that indicated on the current reporting form.
+In January 2016, the White House, citing the 79 cents figure, proposed a rule that would give the Equal Employment Opportunity Commission greater authority to take private-sector employers to task for paycheck discrimination.
+Starting in March 2018, companies with at least 100 employees would have to report more detailed wage/salary data to the EEOC than required on the current reporting form.
 The threshold for federal contractors would be only 50 employees.
-Although the EEOC would not share compensation numbers with the public, it would release an annual report showing how much workers make, by sex and race, across more than 3,300 categories of wage data, way up from the present figure of around 130.
+Although the EEOC would not have to share compensation data with the public, it would release an annual report showing how much workers make, by sex and race, across more than 3,300 categories of wage data, way up from around 130.
 Then-Commission Chairwoman Jenny Yang explained the rationale at a news conference: “Pay discrimination goes undetected because of a lack of accurate information about what people are paid.
 Collecting this pay data would help fill a critical void we need to ensure American workers receive fair pay for their work.”
-Given that the new regulation would cover roughly 63 million employees, the void appeared to be pretty large.
+Given that the new regulation would cover roughly 63 million employees, it covered a lot of territory.

 Women make up almost half of the workforce, yet they continue to earn less than men on average in nearly every single occupation for which there is sufficient earnings data for both men and women to calculate an earnings ratio.
 In 2015, women working full-time, year-round earned just 80 cents for every dollar that men earned.
 The pace of progress toward pay equity has been slow, and if progress continues at the same pace, it will take until 2059 for women to finally reach equality.
 For women of color, equal pay is even further away.
 Hispanic women will have to wait until 2248 to reach pay equality with White men and Black women will have to wait until 2124 for equal pay.